6 Powerful Online Marketing Trends for the Future (Updated February 2019)

 4. Big Data

-You shouldn’t be surprised to see Big Data on this list seeing as it’s trending in almost every industry.
+You shouldn’t be surprised to see Big Data on this list of online marketing trends seeing as it’s trending in almost every industry.

 Big Data empowers marketers to be more targeted in their approach.
 This way they can save a lot of money advertising only to people who are most likely to be interested in their products.

 No wonder a survey by Statista found it to be the second most effective digital marketing technique.
-With 14% of marketers voting for it, it was narrowly behind content marketing.
+With 14% of marketers voting for it, it was narrowly behind content marketing and at par with AI.

 5. Interactive Visual Content